sericson0/nova_metrics/docs/source/tutorial.rst

 		}
 	}

-Templates for both the **defaults.json** and the **Inputs.xlsx** file can be found in the templates folder at the root of the Nova Metrics folder.
+Templates for both the **default_post.json** and the **Inputs.xlsx** file can be found in the templates folder at the root of the Nova Metrics folder.

 Inputs File
 ------------

-Copy the Inputs.xlsx template from the **templates** folder found in the Nova Metrics root folder and save in the **nova_tutorial** folder.
+Navigate to the **templates** folder found in the root folder of nova_metrics.
+Copy the Inputs.xlsx template from and save the copy back in the **nova_tutorial** folder.
 The inputs file has four sheets:

 * File Paths
 * REopt Posts